 Please refer to "4.2.3.1.
-Combinations of the exported Attribute and the Intent-filter setting (For Receiver)."
+Combination of Exported Attribute and the Intent-filter setting (For Receiver)."

 4.2.2.2 Handle the Received Intent Carefully and Securely (Required)

 Though risks are different depending on the types of the Broadcast Receiver, firstly verify the safety of Intent when processing received Intent data.